ehsanhzw/simple_object_classification/README.md

 # Object Classification using Python Tensorflow
 In this mini-project I intend to test some neural network models to classify two different objects such as images of cats or dogs.
+My first priority is to maximize the validation accuracy of models of this project.

 ## Models
 The models are based on commonly used networks and modified a bit to satisfy our desired accuracy.
 Currently the models have a maximum validation accuracy of 81% for cat/dog classification problem.